VisualDataWeb/OWL2VOWL/README.md

 ### Build the jar
 To build the jar file, simply execute `mvn package`.
 The built `jar` only contains the compiled source code.
 To build a jar file that can be executed standalone, you have to use the package option with parameter: `mvn package -Denv=standalone` or `mvn package -P standalone-release`.
-This will build the file `owl2vowl.jar` containing all dependencies needed to be executable.
-There will also be a `zip` file created containing the `owl2vowl.jar`, README and the license files.
+This will build the file `...-shaded.jar` containing all dependencies needed to be executable.

 ### Build the war
 To build the war file, simply execute `mvn package -P war-release`.
 This will generate a war file.